zendframework/zf2-documentation/docs/languages/en/modules/zend.db.sql.rst

    	'foo' // table name,
    	'id = bar.id', // expression to join on (will be quoted by platform object before insertion), array('bar', 'baz'), // (optional) list of columns, same requiremetns as columns() above
-   	$select::JOIN_OUTER // (optional), one of inner, outer, left, right also represtned by constants in the API );
+   	$select::JOIN_OUTER // (optional), one of inner, outer, left, right also represented by constants in the API );

    $select->from(array('f' => 'foo'))  // base table